Easy Task List To Care For Your Vegetables!

 Planning Is So Important!

 A good beginning will make for an easier go throughout.
 Plan your garden out carefully before you even start planting.
-Make sure you’re aware of which plants need sun, which need shade, and which need a bit of both.
+Be aware of which plants need sun, which need shade, and which need a bit of both.

 Think About Accessibility…

-You should also plant your garden with accessibility in mind.
+Keep accessibility in mind while you plan your garden.
 Those zucchini plants might look pretty small at first, but they’ll grow (and grow!)
-For climbing plants, like tomatoes, cucumbers, and peas, consider putting in a trellis or using cages so that they grow up instead of out.
+Consider putting in a trellis or using cages so that climbing plants like tomatoes, cucumbers, and peas grow up instead of out.
 If you’re going this route, make sure you encourage upward growth right away by tying the plants when they’re still young.

 Being able to easily maneuver in your garden will make it easier to weed, which is a job you should try to do every day.
 Make sure you get the roots, too.
 Weeding is easiest to do when the ground is soft, so try to pair this job with your watering.